Dom88Finch/DS_portfolio/README.md

 # Project 6.5:(Week 1)

-Rasberry Pi project that uses sensors and GPIO to detect.
+Rasberry Pi project that uses sensors and GPIO to detect or automate a process.

+- This include working with microcontrollers such as Aurdrino or Rasberry Pi

 # Project 7:(Week 2)